lavaeater/turbo-rocket-ultra/README.md

 So, make a new MVP-todo list with the things, and only the things, to make the playable delight for saturday.
 And also do a playthrough video for the libgdx discord.

 Lets do max FIVE things that make the game feel better for fri-sat.
+These things should *only* be polish, that is very important.

 - [x] Five character sprites
+- [ ] Molotov cocktail sprite
+- [ ] Bat swing
-- [ ]
+- [ ] Nicer Setup UI, using Scene2d perhaps